How to Soundproof a Door: 23 Best Ways to Make it Happen!

-When soundproofing the doorway, dampening the sound on the other side of the doorway should be one of you key steps.
+To soundproof doors, dampening the sound on the other side of the doorway should be one of you key steps.

 To dampen the sound, you may decide to use rugs as we have discussed above.
 You can also decide to use heavy canvas paintings or even bookshelves.

 For example, if you are soundproofing the doorway to the hallways, you can decide to hang a couple of canvas paintings in the hallway.

-9. Use sound-absorbing foam panels
+9. Use sound-absorbing panels

 Soundproof fiberglass blankets may be an expensive option.
 As an alternative, you can decide to use sound absorbing foam panels.

 These sound absorbing foam panels, therefore, reduce the amount of sound that passes through them.

 Just like the soundproof fiberglass blanket, all you have to do is hang the foam panels on your doors and you are good to go.

 When you are putting up the foam panels, using nails may cause damage to the door.
-You can try out these command strips.
-Not only are they safer for your doors but are also very easy to use.
+You can try out this adhesive spray.

 However, they are not visually appealing and so you may want to use them in rooms that are not constantly used.
 You can also try to arrange the panels in various panels.